GrigorieffLab/ctffind5_manuscript/manuscript.md

 ## Abstract

 Images taken by transmission electron microscopes (TEM) are distorted by the spherical aberration of the lens system and by the sample not being within the focal plane of the instrument, among other factors.
 These distortions can be modeled in reciprocal space using the contrast-transfer function (CTF).
 Accurate estimation and correction of the CTF has been one of the key aspects of the "resolution-revolution" in cryo-EM microscopy.
 While estimation of the CTF is mainly done to restore as much of the image as possible, many important sample characteristics are encoded in the CTF, such as sample thickness and sample tilt.
 These characteristics are of high interest for the microscopist, especially when imaging cellular samples.
 Currently, a substantial bottleneck for high-resolution cryo-EM of cellular samples is the preparation of samples with suitable thickness and the identification of areas within a given sample that are amenable for data collection.
 Real-time measurement of sample thickness and geometry, derived from accurate modeling of the CTF would therefore a tool towards minimizing this bottleneck.
 In this paper we describe the program CTFFIND5, the newest iteration of the commonly used software CTFFIND, which has been improved by implementing procedures for the before mentioned measurements.
 We describe how these procedures have been implemented and validate their accuracy using samples of eucaryotic cells thinned by cryo-focused ion beam (cryo-FIB) milling.
 We find that CTFFIND5 can estimate the tilt of the sample with an accuracy of X and the thickness of the sample with an accuracy of X nm.

 ## Introduction

 Transmission electron microscopy of biological spcimens at cryogenic temperatures (cryo-EM) is a powerful tool to image biomolecules at high resolution, both in solution and within the cell.
-Interpretation of cryo-EM images depends on understanding the
+Interpretation of cryo-EM images depends on understanding the image formation process of the TEM, which is described by the CTF.
+The CTF is commonly modeled using an astigmatic defocus, the spherical aberration, and if appropriate a phase shift introduced by a phase plate as parameters.

 ## Methods